abicabadin/Google-Data-Analytics-Capstone/README.md

 - Implementing machine learning models to predict user behavior

 ## Acknowledgements
 I would like to thank the Google Data Analytics team for providing the resources and guidance for this project.
-Special thanks to the Divvy Bike Share System and the City of Chicago for making the data available.
+Special thanks to the Divvy Bike Share System for making the data available.